-For homeowners who desire a clear view, a 3% openness factor facing west is the most popular choice.
+Pro tip: For homeowners who want a clear view, a 3% openness factor facing west is the most popular choice.
 If you base your fabric choice on having a nice view that you want to enhance, we suggest a dark fabric with a 3% or 5% openness factor.
 This applies to both interior or exterior shades.

 Medium Openness Percentage (7%-10%)

 Solar shades with openness factors between 7 and 10 will preserve your view and let some degree of natural light enter while protecting your interior from damaging UV rays.
 You’ll still be able to enjoy a good view of the outside, and the fabric will allow sufficient clarity to see through.

 Solar shades with openness factors that are 10% and above are made with loosely woven fabrics that provide maximum visibility of the outside and ample amounts of natural sunlight indoors, while still providing some degree of protection from glare and UV radiation.
 The fabric is quite transparent, similar to a tinted window, and allows for better views from a dark to a light side.
 During the day, you’ll be able to easily see outside, but it may be more difficult for anyone to see you from outside.
 Conversely, when night falls and your lights are on inside, it will be easier to see into your home from the outside in than from the inside out.

 Get Help Choosing Your Solar Screens With Hartley Window Coverings!